gvolpe/blog-comments/_posts/2024-02-27-private-flake.md

 }
 {% endhighlight %}

-This means I no longer need `git-crypt` in my public repo, but it [doesn't](https://gist.github.com/marcopaganini/62fc51a679f8985c10c3ca5d0c84031c) seem [trivial](https://github.com/AGWA/git-crypt/issues/170) to [remove it](https://github.com/AGWA/git-crypt/issues/137), so I'll get to that another day.
+This means I no longer need `git-crypt` in my public repo, but it [doesn't](https://gist.github.com/marcopaganini/62fc51a679f8985c10c3ca5d0c84031c) seem [trivial](https://github.com/AGWA/git-crypt/issues/170) to [remove it](https://github.com/AGWA/git-crypt/issues/137), so I'll get to that another day 🙄

 Thus, all I have to do in my private flake is to override all these secrets in the custom overlay.
 Here's the `secrets.nix` file you can see referenced in the overlay above --- only showing a single secret for brevity.